Jan Le Witt: Biography

 Le Witt came from a Jewish family and after leaving school in Częstochowa he spent over three years travelling in Europe and the Middle East.
-He began work as a self-taught graphic artist and designer, having already had a variety of jobs, such as working in mechanical engineering, in soap manufacturing, in a distillery, as a bricklayer and as an agricultural worker.
-In 1929 he designed the first Hebrew font "Chaim" which corresponded to the Latin fonts.
-In 1930 he presented his work in a solo exhibition in Warsaw.
+In 1929, he designed the first Hebrew font "Chaim" which corresponded to the Latin fonts.

+In 1930, he presented his work in a solo exhibition in Warsaw.

-In 1933 he met the graphic artist George Him in a Warsaw café and began a working partnership, which lasted until 1955.
+In 1933, he met the graphic artist George Him in a Warsaw café and began a working partnership, which lasted until 1955.
 Their characteristic style evolved from 'blending surrealist and cubist tendencies with whimsical humour.'
 Him wrote of their meeting, 'when I met Lewitt ... we discovered that we had almost identical views on graphic design.
 We were both perfectionists.
 We also discovered that instead of showering each other with compliments, we could together achieve a much higher level.
 Although over the years we never quit arguing, the results seem to suggest that ultimately, in this we were not mistaken.'
 In the mid-1930s, the partners were commissioned by Przeworski publishers to design illustrations for three poems that had been written for children by the Polish poet and satiricist, Julian Tuwim.
 The poems, Lokomotywa (The Locomotive), Rzepka (The Little Turnip) and Ptasie Radio (The Birds' Broadcast), were put into a single book entitled Lokomotywa, (1937) which was later published in English, German and French.